 Source: Future Workforce Report

-As the report shows, 47% of hiring managers are open to the idea of outsourcing the work, creating excellent conditions for freelancers.
+As the report shows, 47% of hiring managers are open to the idea of outsourcing work, thus creating excellent conditions for freelancers.

 It’s not just small businesses too.